xifox/working-guide/debian/README.md

 others beneficts.
 [Unetbootin
 Wikipedia](https://en.wikipedia.org/wiki/UNetbootin).

-Below is loaded a version of it, for win operating sytem.
+Above this readme, is loaded a version of it, for win operating sytem.
 Please, in the pass of time, check official site for new verions.

 Normally, new linux users come from win operating systems, so, these programs run on it.
 What these program do, is pick up an iso image of some linux distros, an